ryanmorr/ryanmorr.github.io/_posts/2014-05-16-maintain-responsiveness-by-capturing-unbound-action-events.md

 </pre>
 </div>

 Ideally, you should inline the code in the head of the document for JavaScript rich applications.
 This will block rendering, but you can avoid the extra HTTP request and get instant notification of user requests before the DOM has finished loading or scripts have finished initializing.
-So it&#8217;s a bit of a trade-off.
+So it's a bit of a trade-off.
 Check out the project on [GitHub](https://github.com/ryanmorr/action-observer) for more information and the latest version of the code.

 ## Lazy Loading & Instantiation